Rob Cohen: Directing

 From 1990 onwards, Cohen moved into directing full-time.
 Much success followed with early 1990s films such as Dragon: The Bruce Lee Story, Dragonheart, Daylight and the Golden Globe award-winning film The Rat Pack.

+In March 1997, NBC announced that it had filmed a pilot episode for a proposed television drama series named The Angel (later renamed The Guardian), for its fall 1997 schedule.
+The premise of the show, which was written and directed by Rob Cohen, had Thomas Ian Griffith starring as Ray Angelotti (known as The Guardian Angel), an ex-thief and martial arts expert with a sixth-degree Kenpo Karate black belt, who comes out of prison determined to right wrongs and make up for his past misdeeds.
+The show was not picked up.

 At 52, Cohen had become an action director, directing the 2001 film The Fast and the Furious.
 The film was a hit, opening with $40 million its first weekend, starring relative unknowns Paul Walker and Vin Diesel.

-With the success of The Fast and the Furious, Cohen partnered up with Diesel again the following year to direct XXX.
+With the success of The Fast and the Furious, Cohen partnered up with Diesel again the following year to direct xXx (in which he gave Thomas Ian Griffith a small role).

 He then directed the science fiction action film Stealth (2005), which was a critical and commercial failure.

 In 2008, he directed the third installment of The Mummy, The Mummy: Tomb of the Dragon Emperor, grossing $403 million worldwide, and he directed Blumhouse Productions' The Boy Next Door starring Jennifer Lopez in 2015.

 Cohen is also a director of commercials, housed at Original Film, having made over 150 television commercials for products such Disney's Star Wars, Verizon, Ford, GM, Mercedes, Chevy, Saab and Burger King among many others.

 Sexual abuse allegations

-On February 21, 2019, Cohen's daughter, Valkyrie Weather, accused Cohen of sexually assaulting her as a child, as well as sexually assaulting another woman.
+On February 21, 2019, Cohen's trans daughter, Valkyrie Weather, accused Cohen of sexually assaulting her as a child, as well as sexually assaulting another woman.
 Weather further claimed that Cohen had taken her to visit sex workers in Thailand and the Czech Republic when she was 12, supposedly in an attempt to "turn [her] straight".
 Although Cohen categorically denied these claims in a later statement, Dianna Mitzner, Cohen's former wife and Weather's mother, confirmed that she had witnessed at least one incident of sexual assault against Weather as a child.
 Another allegation of sexual assault was published by HuffPost on September 28, 2019.
 Cohen's lawyer denied any wrongdoing.

-On January 24, 2021, actress Asia Argento alleged that Cohen drugged her with Gamma-hydroxybutyrate and raped her during the filming of xXx.
+On January 24, 2021, actress Asia Argento alleged that Cohen drugged her with Gamma-hydroxybutyrate and raped her during the filming of XXX.
 A representative of Cohen denied Argento's assault accusation as "absolutely false".